Category: News

 • Zarqawi: Master of the Massacre, or Inept Dolt?

-From CJR: Who was Musab al-Zarqawi?
+Who was Musab al-Zarqawi?
 Evil mastermind or bumbling fool?
 Intelligent or doltish?
 Enterprising terrorist or al Queda puppet?
-As the bloated, bloody face of America’s enemy number one in Iraq dominated the front pages of newspapers today, reporters on the scene could not even agree on the answer to a simple question: Who…
+As the bloated, bloody face of America’s enemy number one in Iraq dominated the front pages of newspapers today, reporters on the scene could not even agree on the answer to a simple question: Who the hell was this guy?

 • The Long Interrogation